matt-palmer999/britishpatriots/_posts/2026-05-02-eu-sandwich-directive.md

 ---
 layout: post
-title: "EU Directive Forces British Sandwich Makers To Include Minimum 30% Continental Filling By 2027 - Or Face Fines"
+title: "EU Directive Forces British Sandwich Makers To Include Minimum 30% Continental Filling By 2027"
 standfirst: "Brexit was supposed to protect the sandwich.
 It did not protect the sandwich."
 category: EU Madness
 author: Our Brussels Correspondent